KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 ## Organization

-The fourth Korea Logic Day 2025 is hosted by the [Korean Association for Mathematical Logic (KAML)](https://logic.or.kr) and organized by:
+The Fourth Korea Logic Day 2025 is hosted by the [Korean Association for Mathematical Logic (KAML)](https://logic.or.kr) and organized by:
 - Jinhoo Ahn, Changwon National University
 - [Seungrak Choi](https://philpeople.org/profiles/seungrak-choi), Hallym University